HectorCorbellini/codefolio-hub/MAINTENANCE.md

 3. Test on different screen sizes using browser developer tools
 4. Verify that all links work correctly

+### Testing Strategy

+For a comprehensive testing approach, follow these steps:

+1. **Visual Testing**:
+   - Test on multiple browsers (Chrome, Firefox, Safari)
+   - Test on different screen sizes (mobile, tablet, desktop)
+   - Verify that all animations and transitions work correctly

+2. **Functional Testing**:
+   - Verify that all links navigate to the correct sections
+   - Test all interactive elements (buttons, links, etc.)
+   - Check that all images and assets load correctly

+3. **Performance Testing**:
+   - Use browser developer tools to check load times
+   - Verify that animations are smooth and don't cause jank
+   - Check for any console errors or warnings

+4. **Cross-Browser Compatibility**:
+   - Test on different browsers to ensure consistent appearance
+   - Pay special attention to CSS features that may have varying support

 ## Deployment Process

 ### When to Deploy